baseonballs/mpower-sitedocs/site-docs/mathematics/elem/patterns/montessori-cubes/bionomial-square-expansion.md

 # **The Binomial Square: A Simpler Model**

 The use of Montessori cubes is a great example of children naturally discovering patterns without needing prior knowledge of binomial identities.
 These patterns can be inferred and intuited by young children because they are inherent in the mathematical principles involved.
-We will review the Montessori-based binomial expansion using a 2D perspective.
+We will review the Montessori-based binomial expansion[^1] using a 2D perspective.

 The algebraic identity expansion for \( (a + b)^2 \) is: